Rescue from Gilligan's Island: Plot

 Fifteen years after the original shipwreck of the S. S. Minnow, the seven castaways are still stranded on the island.
 Meanwhile, in a Soviet Union-type country, military scientists destroy an orbiting satellite that has a disc containing top-secret information to prevent the satellite from crashing to Earth.
 The metal disc survives and lands on the island.

 The Professor realizes the disc has a unique alloy that can be used to make a new barometer.
 Using the barometer, the Professor deduces that a huge storm is coming and the tsunami it produces could destroy the island.
 To survive the deadly wave and potentially effect a rescue, the castaways build a raft by tying their huts together.

 The next morning, the castaways awaken and realize they were swept off the island on the makeshift raft.
 When Gilligan accidentally sets the raft on fire, the United States Coast Guard spots the smoke and rescues them.
-Once back in modern society, the castaways are initially confused by how different everything is.
+The raft is towed to Hawaii, where a governor's aide welcomes their return and gives them a congratulatory letter from Jimmy Carter.
+When they realize this is their first time learning about Watergate, they see how much America has changed.
 After much media hype, the group reunites at Christmas aboard the S.S.
 Minnow II.